 • Created and implemented lessons encompassing drawing, media arts, arts & crafts, art history, painting, sculpture and photography in a manner which facilitated the ability to retain and implement information.

-• Created multicultural art lesson plans to instruct in a bilingual Spanish classroom
+• Created multi-cultural art lesson plans to instruct English Language Learners in Spanish and English.

 6/95-12/95 Research and Development Intern, Office of Academic Advising at Queens College, NY